sapcc/limes/docs/operators/config.md

 | `snapshots` | countable |
 | `volumes` | countable |

-If the `volumev2.volume_types` field lists more than one volume type, the aforementioned resources will refer to the quota for the first of these volume types.
+If the `params.volume_types` field lists more than one volume type, the aforementioned resources will refer to the quota for the first of these volume types.
 (This peculiar rule exists for backwards-compatibility reasons.)
 For each other volume type, the following resources are exposed: